Jrhenderson11/Radioer/README.md

 	0 12 * * 1 python ~/Documents/git/Radioer/radio.py

-This makes the too run at 12 (midday I think) the first day of each week
+This makes the too run at 12 the first day of each week